JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 > broadcast is a combinational valid/ready interlock, so it ANDs both legs'
 > ready together — a leg held low wedges the host capture port as well.

+Every master's `tlast` is qualified by that master's own `tvalid`, and on the two broadcast legs that is not cosmetic.
+The interlock copies the source word to every leg and then zeroes `valid` on a leg whose sibling is not ready yet, so a leg can present `eod = 1` with `valid = 0`.
+That is legal *inside* the library — AXI leaves `tlast` don't-care while `tvalid` is low — but a top-level master must not emit it, and this design did until the reset work shifted the stall alignment enough for `pdw_tb` to catch it.
+It is the same defect `include/pypeline/axi/type_axis.py` records as `axis.h:539`, which is why that testbench asserts the stricter invariant on every port rather than trusting the producer.

 **Backpressure policy.** Ready propagates backwards as each block already intends and **stops at the store-and-forward FIFO**, which is the design's one overflow point: `rx1_m_axis_tready` reaches the engine's `EMIT_PDW` state and